Have you ever wondered what that pink layer of meat is that hovers just under the surface?

 That beautiful pink layer which nestles itself just under the bark is called the smoke rings.
 Smoke rings are the emblem of an top quality BBQ.

 A good smoke ring should be around ¼ inch thick.
 As a backyard bbq-er, this is something we strive for.
-Once we get it we know that we have stepped up a level in the bbq world.
-In competition bbq, it is something that the judges look for and are very stringent about.
+Once we get it we know that we have stepped up a level in the BBQ world.

-Before we can look at how to make a smoke ring we need to clarify exactly what is smoke?
+Before we can look at how to make a smoke ring we need to clarify exactly what is the smoke?

-To put it simply and not get too technical, smoke is made up of a combination of very tiny particles.
+To put it simply and not get too technical, the smoke is made up of a combination of very tiny particles.
 We can see these particles in an aerosol mixed with quite a complex cocktail of gases & water vapour.

 Getting the exact mixture you want is quite important.
 The flavour of the smoke can add a delicious smokey elegance to your dish or a horrid cigarette-butts smoke taint that can ruin even the best cut of meat.

 So what is a smoke ring then?
 The smoke ring occurs when there is an interaction between the myoglobin (the pink protein in the meat) and the gases carbon monoxide & nitric oxide. (carbon dioxide).

-How to Make Smoke Rings
+How To Make The Smoke Rings (The Holy Grail)

 So now you know what a smoke ring is, how can you get this badge of honour at your next bbq?
 Well, there are a couple of different ways.

 By soaking your wood in the water you are helping your wood produce more nitrogen dioxide, thus more chance of getting a better smoke ring.

-Creating a smoke ring is something that you should be very proud of, it takes skill, a little bit of knowledge and a fair bit of practice.
+Creating a smoke ring is something that you should be very proud of.
+It takes skill, a little bit of knowledge and a fair bit of practice.